top of page

 Collaborative Divorce Process

-Collaborative divorce involves both parties and their attorneys committing to resolve issues without litigation.
-Key elements include:
+Collaborative divorce is a structured process where both parties and their attorneys commit to resolving issues without resorting to litigation.
+Key elements of this process include:

-• Written agreement to negotiate in good faith
+• Written Agreement: Both parties agree to negotiate in good faith.

 Legal Steps for Amicable Resolution

-2. Commit to transparency and good faith negotiation
+2. Commit to Transparency: Engage in good faith negotiations with full disclosure.

 When Amicable Divorce May Not Work